computational-linguistics-class/computational-linguistics-class.github.io/assignment8.md

 CCB todo: Add paragraph describing the usefulness of hypernym relations for tasks like Question Answering and RTE/NLI.

+CCB: todo: Add Anne's example of "Birds that live in cities, such as pigeons."

 In linguistics, *Hypernymy* is an important lexical-semantic relationship that captures the *type-of* relation.
 In this relation, a **hyponym** is a word or phrase whose semantic field is included within that of another word, its **hypernym**.
 For example, *rock*, *blues* and *jazz* are all hyponyms of *music genre* (hypernym).

 In this assignment, we will examine unsupervised techniques to automatically extract a list of word pairs that satisfy the hypernymy relation using a large corpus.
 Specifically, we will use